catarina-mtpires/data-science/Fitbit/data overview.md

 Estimated oxygen variation approximates the changes in the user's blood oxygen saturation, which measures the percent of blood that is saturated with oxygen.
 Typically, it is at 95-100%, meaning the blood is carrying as much oxygen as it can.
 Sense has red and infrared sensors that can estimate the variability of blood oxygen saturation level - richly oxygenated blood is red and reflects more red light than infrared light; poorly oxygenated blood is bluish red and reflects more infrared light than red light.

 Estimated oxygen variation data extracted from Fitbit are in the <i>.csv</i> format and contain:
-- timestamps with up to 1 minute interval;
+- Timestamps with up to 1 minute interval;
-- infrared to red signal ratio.
+- Infrared to red signal ratio.